The Production Finance Market (PFM) is our annual two-day financing event for film, run in association with the BFI London Film Festival.

-The main strand of the PFM is for projects with budgets above €1m and focuses on curated one-to-one meetings.
+The main strand of the PFM is for projects presented by established producers with budgets above €1m (budget requirement does not apply to documentaries) and focuses on curated one-to-one meetings.

 What to expect

 The Market includes a keynote speech delivered by an industry leader.
-Our 2021 Keynote address was delivered by award-winning producer Paul Webster.
-Past speakers have included screenwriter, producer and director James Schamus, Alison Owen, founder of Monumental Pictures, Elizabeth Karlsen, co-founder Number 9 Films, Ben Roberts CEO of the BFI, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, co-founder Cornerstone Films and Danny Perkins, former UK CEO of STUDIO CANAL.
+Our 2022 Keynote address was delivered by BFI CEO Ben Roberts.
+Past speakers have included award-winning producer Paul Webster, screenwriter, producer and director James Schamus, Alison Owen, founder of Monumental Pictures, Elizabeth Karlsen, co-founder Number 9 Films, Ben Roberts CEO of the BFI, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, co-founder Cornerstone Films and Danny Perkins, former UK CEO of STUDIOCANAL.

 The Market comprises intense networking and pitching meetings between financiers and producers.
 Taking the form of ‘speed dating’ sessions, producers have around 20 minutes to impress each financier before moving on to their next meeting.
 This streamlined schedule enables producers to meet many more financiers than usually possible.

-The Market is supported by the Department for International Trade (DIT), the Mayor of London and the BFI London Film Festival.
+The Market is supported by the Department for Business and Trade (DBT), the Mayor of London, the National Lottery through the BFI, and takes place during the BFI London Film Festival.